-These DIY Tagalong Girl Scout Cookies are just as delicious as the originals…no green uniform required!
+These homemade Tagalong Girl Scout cookies are even more delicious than the originals…no green uniform required!

 Yes, it is possible to be too virtuous.
 Here’s how it all went down— I didn’t intend to, but I bought a few boxes of girl scout cookies from the little girl that came to our door last month.
 She delivered them the other day.
 3 boxes of Tagalongs, my favorite.
 But I was so good I stashed them inside a flat rate box that was just about filled and ready to be shipped to my daughter at grad school.
 I even taped the box shut.